 A proactive approach to data protection is key to maintaining trust.
 It is a worthwhile investment that many industry leaders understand the value of prioritising data privacy.
 Forty-two per cent of companies surveyed for a Cisco report said that investing in privacy has enabled agility and innovation in their organisations.

 Gathering personal data is valuable and helps your business better connect with the ideal consumer, as it allows you to understand your consumers.

 Having strong security controls and being upfront with consumers about how you protect their data will build trust.
 PWC research on Americans and privacy found that 81 per cent of surveyed consumers say the potential risks they face from data collection by companies outweigh the benefits.
 Additionally, 84 per cent of consumers for a Salesforce survey said they are more loyal to companies with strong security controls.

-What concerns do your customers have about the handling of their personal data?
+What concerns do your customers have?

 Consumers are demanding more be done particularly in the way their information is used, handled and shared or in some cases without their knowledge.
 Trusting companies with their personal data is now a source of hesitation for a lot of consumers.